 Jackson Christian follows State Standards with a Biblical World View in its curriculum.

-CCSS is a valid and worthy attempt to bring rigor and consistency to learning in our nation.
-ACT, the college readiness assessment by which many students and schools are measured, is aligning to the common core.
-Northwest Evaluation (NWEA) is aligned to common core.
+Standards are a valid and worthy attempt to bring rigor and consistency to learning in our state.
+ACT, the college readiness assessment by which many students and schools are measured, is aligned to state standards.
+Northwest Evaluation (NWEA) is aligned to our state standards .
 Consequently, we would be remiss if we did not teach our children these skills while encouraging them to seek college admission.

-Jackson Christian curriculum leaders will continue to ensure that our teachers are teaching CCSS to the mastery level.
+Jackson Christian curriculum leaders will continue to ensure that our teachers are teaching state standards to the mastery level.
 The standards will be encompassed by our curriculum in preparation for our students to perform their best on all standardized testing.
-All Jackson Christian instructors will be expected to teach every CCSS in accordance with a biblical worldview just like they did the state standards.
-If a CCSS runs contrary to a biblical worldview, it will be altered accordingly.
+All Jackson Christian instructors will be expected to teach every standard in accordance with a biblical worldview.
+If a standard runs contrary to a biblical worldview, it will be altered accordingly.

 Jackson Christian employs born-again administrators and faculty who serve as role models in their Christian walk and professional lives.
 The Bible provides the blueprint for Christian education.
 It also provides parents and the Christian school with the principles to be taught.
 The school endeavors to select the best curriculum available.